 You need to use the standard date command to format date or time.
-You can use the same command with the shell script.
+You can use

 Syntax